How To Eat For Emotional Reasons

 The problem isn’t eating in response to emotions, it’s how the eating is done.
 Ellyn Satter, RD MSW, author of Secrets of Feeding a Healthy Family, describes a different way of eating called “eating competence” that teaches people how to eat for emotional reasons so that they feel satisfied and happy after the eating experience is over.

-Here are eight steps to becoming a competent emotional eater based on Satter’s work.
+Here are 10 steps to becoming a competent emotional eater based on Satter’s work.

 - Identify what emotion you are feeling and why.
 Are you mad, sad, or just bored?
 Pinpoint the exact feelings you are having and why you are feeling that way.
 Put your thoughts on paper if it helps.